 “Those movies sure got me into a rut.” - Elvis Presley

-What?!
+What?
 How can making movies result in being in a rut?
-It’s not like he was stuck at a corporate job for the past 10 years!
+It’s not like Elvis was stuck at a corporate job for the past 10 years!
 He was making movies!

-“Half of the children learned by studying repeated examples of one equation, say, calculating the number of prism faces when given the number of sides at the base, then moving on to the next type of calculation, studying repeated examples of that.
+In the experiment, half of the children learned by studying repeated examples of one equation, say, calculating the number of prism faces when given the number of sides at the base, then moving on to the next type of calculation, studying repeated examples of that.
 The other half studied mixed problem sets, which included examples of all four types of calculations grouped together.
-Both groups solved sample problems along the way, as they studied.”
+Both groups solved sample problems along the way, as they studied.

 Expand your network!

 This is the first and most important step you can take towards success.
 Learn to take advantage of all the resources you have available to you, and if you don’t know what those resources are, then be proactive in looking to find out what you could be missing out on.
 If you want to own your own business, for example, join an entrepreneurial club!
 Find out where they are located in your area.